javaHelper/spring-boot-persistence-best-practices/chapter-3/HibernateSpringBootSubentities/README.md

 **[Attributes Lazy Loading Via Subentities](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSubentities)**

+# This is much better option that LazyLoadingBasic and LazyLoadingBasicDefault

 **Description:** By default, the attributes of an entity are loaded eager (all at once).
 This application is an alternative to *How To Use Hibernate Attribute Lazy Loading* from [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootAttributeLazyLoadingBasic).
 This application uses a base class to isolate the attributes that should be loaded eagerly and subentities (entities that extends the base class) for isolating the attributes that should be loaded on demand.